AbhinavRajSing/SugarCosmetics-Clone/README.md

 ![Landing page](https://tgdown.eu-gb.mybluemix.net/4553440922795968/2021-02-06_10:23:32.jpg)

 ## Bot On Landing Page :
-- Bot will be appeared and will reply User with some welcome messages.
+- On click Bot will be appeared and will reply User with some welcome messages.
-- if User ask relavent Questiton/Query then Bot will reply according to that.
+- If User ask relavent Questiton/Query then Bot will reply according to that.
 - If the Questiton/Query is irrelavent then bot will suggest some terms to ask.

 ![Bot](https://tgdown.eu-gb.mybluemix.net/4551929094307776/2021-02-06_09:53:31.jpg)